u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 The HTML pages can be compressed, but this is usually handled by your web server (NGINX or Apache).

-The Odoo Website builder has been optimized to guarantee clean and short HTML code.
+The Thrive Bureau ERP Website builder has been optimized to guarantee clean and short HTML code.
 Building blocks have been developed to produce clean HTML code, usually using Bootstrap and the HTML editor.

-As an example, if you use the color picker to change the color of a paragraph to the primary color of your website, Odoo will produce the following code:
+As an example, if you use the color picker to change the color of a paragraph to the primary color of your website, Thrive Bureau ERP will produce the following code:

 ``<p class="text-primary">My Text</p>``